euougo/100-days-of-code/log.md

 **Today's Progress**: Today I've completed the Functional Programming with JavaScript at FreeCodeCamp.

 **Thoughts**: As I "have" to be programming every day, I feel that the time is going too much faster than before.

+### Day 21: December 28, 2020

+**Today's Progress**: Today I've Bootstrap, is very famous Front End Library, I did tests and exercises at FreeCodeCamp.

+**Thoughts**: Like I did with the fundamentals of the front, made tests with Bootstrap to know better in practice.